-India has become the hub for semiconductor design with nearly 2,000 chips being designed per year and more than 20,000 engineers are working in various aspects of chip design and verification.
+Presently, there are more than 120 companies in India focused on semiconductor design for global products.
+According to the Department of Electronics and Information Technology (DeitY), nearly 2000 chips are being designed every year in India and more than 20,000 engineers are working on various aspects of chip design and verification.

 Rising demand and availability of talent is expected to see the Indian semiconductor design market to grow to US$ 14.5 billion in 2015, according to a Frost and Sullivan report titled ‘Indian ESDM Markets (2011-2015)’.